SH94 Te Anau to Milford Sound

 • Fuel: Fill the tank in Te Anau before leaving.

 • Food: Pack lunch, snacks, and water.
-Options at Milford are limited.
+There are no shops between Te Anau and Milford Sound.

 • Bookings: Check your cruise time and allow enough road time.